 Preparing your manuscript

-Write the paper in clear and concise English.
+Please prepare your paper in Microsoft Word.
+Write in clear and concise English.
 Papers featuring numerous spelling errors, ambiguous expression, or lack of a clear focus will be returned for reworking prior to any assessment.

 Please double space all text, including references and figure captions, and number each page.
 Line numbers must be included.
-Although your paper if accepted will be printed in two columns, please prepare the manuscript in a single column.
-Please observe word limits to allow efficient handling.
+Please prepare the manuscript in a single column.
+For the text, use only Times New Roman and Symbol fonts.
+There are no arbitrary limits on the length of manuscripts, but we stress the need for length to be commensurate with message.
 We encourage you to include detail in discussion of methods, to avoid jargon, and to explain terms carefully for our broad readership.

 We advise you to consult a recent issue of the Journal or the sample issue for details of layout.
 Preparation according to the Journal´s style will simplify later stages of production and so allow more rapid publication.

 The first page should include the title, suggested running head, name of author(s) in the exact way that the authors wish them to appear, each author´s organisation, plus the email address of the corresponding author, who should be identified as such.
 Authors of multi-authored papers may wish to assign relative values to their contributions, or to indicate that two or more authors contributed equally to a paper.
 This can be done in a note at the end of the address field on the paper.
-Keywords that do not appear in the title may be listed as ´Additional keywords´, for example geographic locations and major plant and animal species studied.
+The ´Additional keywords´ field is for keywords that do not already appear in the title, for example, geographic locations and major plant and animal species studied.
 If the paper is one of a numbered series, provide a reference to the preceding part.

-A scientific abstract in English of no more than 200 words must be provided.
+A scientific abstract in English of no more than 200 words must be provided; it should be informative but not include details.
 Avoid acronyms and references in the abstract.
-Structure the abstract with the subheadings Background, Objectives, Results, Conclusions, Wider Applications.
-Leave details on the methods used to the main paper rather than in the abstract.

-Please provide a brief summary of about 50 words for the non-specialist reader, to be included in the Table of Contents.
+Please also provide a brief summary of about 50 words for the non-specialist reader, to be included in the Table of Contents.
+Please insert this immediately after the Abstract.
 This entry is not meant to be an abstract in the formal sense; it is aimed at helping the general reader to find a paper with conclusions useful to them that might perhaps otherwise be overlooked.
-The relevance of a paper may not always be obvious just from the title, which is typically written for the specialist reader.
+The relevance of a paper may not always be obvious from the title alone, which is typically written for the specialist reader.